connordelacruz/jcommenter.vim/README.md

 ## TODO

-- Add command wrapper for JCommentWriter() function
+- Add configurable mappings
-- Add configurable mapping
+- Only load for java files?